BijanSeif/OpenSRANE_Documentation/docs/_sources/user/ModelingCommands/Recorders-SPK/Objs_recorder.rst.txt

 Objs_recorder Command
 *********************

-.. function:: Recorders.Objs_recorder(tag, filename='', fileAppend=True, RecodingSubpackages=['PlantUnits', 'Hazard', 'DateAndTime', 'WindData', 'NodesGroups'])
+.. function:: Recorders.Objs_recorder(tag, filename='', fileAppend=True, RecodingSubpackages=['PlantUnits', 'Hazard', 'DateAndTime', 'WindData', 'NodesGroups'], MergeSavedFiles=False)

    Using this command, a file will be determined by the user to record all simulated scenarios objects.
 By every analyze, the created objects and results will be record in the mentioned file and user can call them using the load commands.